-Plan Category Number of Shares of Common Stock to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares of Common Stock Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares Reflected in Column (a)) (a) (b) (c) Equity Compensation plans approved by stockholders 1,964,522 \$61.51 4,217,610 Equity Compensation plans not approved by stockholders 394,878 - - Total 2,359,400 \$61.51 4,217,610
+Plan Category Number of Shares of Common Stock to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares of Common Stock Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares Reflected in Column (a)) (a) (b) (C) Equity Compensation plans approved by stockholders 1,964,522 \$61.51 4,217,610 Equity Compensation plans not approved by stockholders 394,878 - - Total 2,359,400 \$61.51 4,217,610

-- (1) Includes (i) for the 2019 Incentive Plan, no shares subject to outstanding stock options, 966,082 shares subject to outstanding RSU awards, 385,624 shares subject to outstanding PSU awards, and 370,466 shares subject to outstanding MSU awards; (ii) for the DSP Plan, no shares subject to outstanding stock options, MSU awards or PSU awards, and 25,627 shares subject to outstanding RSU awards, and (iii) for the 2010 Plan, 31,185 shares subject to outstanding RSU awards, and 11,354 shares subject to outstanding RSU awards, 53,116 shares subject to outstanding PSU awards, and 46,495 shares subject to outstanding MSU awards.
+- (1) Includes (i) for the 2019 Incentive Plan, no shares subject to outstanding stock options, 966,082 shares subject to outstanding RSU awards, 385,624 shares subject to outstanding PSU awards, and 370,466 shares subject to outstanding MSU awards; (ii) for the DSP Plan, no shares subject to outstanding stock options, MSU awards or PSU awards, and 25,627 shares subject to outstanding RSU awards, and (iii) for the 2010 Plan, 31,185 shares subject to outstanding stock options, 111,354 shares subject to outstanding RSU awards, 53,116 shares subject to outstanding PSU awards, and 46,495 shares subject to outstanding MSU awards.
 In each case, the number of shares subject to outstanding PSU awards is presented based on (i) levels actually achieved for the performance conditions for which the performance period has been completed and (ii) at maximum levels for the other performance conditions for awards still in a performance period.
 No new awards may be granted under the 2010 Plan. - (2) Reflects the weighted-average exercise price of the 31,185 stock options included in column (a).
 This weighted-average exercise price does not reflect shares subject to RSU, PSU or MSU awards.
 The DSP Plan has no shares subject to outstanding stock options, MSU awards or PSU awards, however, 25,627 shares subject to outstanding RSU awards are outstanding under the DSP Plan. - (3) Includes 3,147,530 shares remaining available for issuance under the 2019 Incentive Plan and 1,070,080 shares remaining available for issuance under the 2019 ESPP, in each case as of June 25, 2022.
-The calculation of shares available for issuance under the 2019 Incentive Plan is presented after taking into account a reserve for a sufficient number of shares to cover the vesting and payment of outstanding awards under the plan, including performance-based vesting awards at (i) levels actually achieved for the performance conditions for which the performance period has been completed and (ii) at maximum levels for the other performance conditions for awards still in a performance period.
-The shares available under the 2019 Incentive Plan may, subject to the plan's limits, be used for any type of award authorized under the 2019 Incentive Plan, including stock options, stock appreciator rights, restricted stock, stock units, dividend equivalents, and other awards specified therein.
-The number of shares available for issuance under the 2019 ESPP is presented before giving effect to any purchases that may be made under the 2019 ESPP during the offering period that began March 16, 2022. - (4) Includes, for the 2019 Inducement Plan, no shares subject to outstanding stock options, 117,502 shares subject to outstanding RSU awards, 17,634 shares subject to outstanding PSU awards, and 259,742 shares subject to outstanding MSU awards (with the number of shares subject to outstanding PSU awards determined as described in note (1) above).
+The calculation of shares available for issuance under the 2019 Incentive Plan is presented after taking into account a reserve for a sufficient number of shares to cover the vesting and payment of outstanding awards under the plan, including performance-based vesting awards at (i) levels actually achieved for the performance conditions for which the performance period has been completed and (ii) at maximum levels for the other performance conditions for authorized under the 2019 Incentive Plan may, subject to the plan's limits, be used for any type of award authorized under the 2019 Incentive Plan, including stock options, stock appreciation rights, restricted stock, stock units, dividend equivalents, and other awards specified therein.
+The number of shares available for issuance under the 2019 ESPP during the offering period that began March 16, 2022. - (4) Includes, for the 2019 Inducement Plan, no shares subject to outstanding stock options, 117,502 shares subject to outstanding RSU awards, 17,634 shares subject to outstanding PSU awards, and 259,742 shares subject to outstanding MSU awards (with the number of shares subject to outstanding PSU and MSU awards determined as described in note (1) above).
 No new awards may be granted under the 2019 Inducement Plan.